Sustainability/Green Initiatives Program

 Saturday, April 27, 2019, from 10 am to 2 pm | 400 S. Federal Highway, Hallandale Beach (City Hall)

-Peruse environmental vendor booths, attend a Plastics Pollution workshop with Plastic Free Mermaid or a workshop about Climate Change Resilience, root for your favorite middle-school artist at the 4th Annual Gulfstream Academy Trashion and Trash-Art Show, drop-off old prescription drugs with the Hallandale Beach Police Department, shred personal documents for free, get free giveaways to reduce your environmental impact, and enjoy music and food (vegan options available)!
+Peruse environmental vendor booths, attend a Plastics Pollution workshop with Plastic Free Mermaid or a Florida Wildlife Workshop with Busch Wildlife Sanctuary, root for your favorite middle-school artist at the 4th Annual Gulfstream Academy Trashion and Trash-Art Show, drop-off old prescription drugs with the Hallandale Beach Police Department, shred personal documents for free, get free giveaways to reduce your environmental impact, and enjoy music and food (vegan options available)!

 Free fruit trees to the first 75 attendees who attend either 1 workshop or the Trashion and Trash Art Show.